aws/aws-pdk/packages/type-safe-api/samples/type-safe-api/readme/model/SMITHY.md

 The build task for this project will by default generate an Open API specification from the Smithy model, which is then used to generate the runtime, infrastructure, and documentation projects.

-You can further customise the build via editing the `TypeSafeApiProject` `model.options.smithyBuildOptions` in the root `.projenrc` file.
+You can further customise the build via editing the `TypeSafeApiProject` `model.options.smithy.smithyBuildOptions` in the root `.projenrc` file.
 This includes adding projections, or customising the `openapi` projection used to generate the Open API specification.

-For details about customising the build, please see the [Type Safe API README](https://github.com/aws/aws-pdk/tree/mainline/packages/type-safe-api), and refer to the [Smithy Build documentation](https://smithy.io/2.0/guides/building-models/build-config.html).
+For details about customising the build, please refer to the [Smithy Build documentation](https://smithy.io/2.0/guides/building-models/build-config.html).